 If OVERDOSE is suspected:

-Store Granix in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
-Do not freeze.
-Granix may be stored at room temperature for up to 5 days.
-If not used within 5 days of being stored at room temperature, you can return Granix to the refrigerator.
+- If needed, Granix (tbo-filgrastim injection) can be left out at room temperature for up to 5 days.
+If not used within 5 days of being left out at room temperature, you can return this medicine to the refrigerator.
 Do not do this more than 1 time.
-If stored at room temperature for more than 5 days, throw Granix away.
-Store the syringes in the carton to protect from light.
-Keep Granix out of the reach of children and away from pets.

 More about Granix (tbo-filgrastim)

 - Side Effects

 - Dosage Information

 - Drug Interactions